 When donors invest in CU Denver students and programs, they expect their contributions to make an impact.
 Effective management of philanthropic funds is essential to ensuring we achieve the desired impact and can report back to donors on the difference they have made.

 The Office of Advancement generally takes responsibility for reporting philanthropic impact back to donors and relies on campus partners to provide an accounting of how contributed funds have been utilized.

 While responsibility for raising funds falls primarily within the Office of Advancement, responsibility for spending these funds in accordance with donor intent lies with our campus partners, including deans, fund managers, faculty, and program managers.

-Senior Director, Donor and Alumni Engagement
+Associate Director, Donor and Alumni Engagement

 The Office of Advancement keeps a supply of postage-paid, CU Denver-branded remit envelopes that facilitate donations by cash, check, or credit card.
 These envelopes include space for a label that can list your program or project to ensure donations are directed to the correct fund.
 The Office of Advancement can provide campus partners with 25 envelopes per project.
 Additional envelopes are available at a rate of $25 for a pack of 25.

 If you would like a customized remit envelope specific to your program or project, the Office of Advancement can create one for you that adheres to CU Foundation standards.
 In order to allow enough time for design, approvals, and printing, the Office of Advancement will need any customized content at least 8 weeks prior to your solicitation date.
 Campus partners are responsible for printing costs (approximately $2.25 per envelope for an order of 500), which are charged to a speedtype provided by the campus partner.